bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

         different variables (kegg id, pathway, logFC and meta q-values) and select a pathway by clicking on the row in the table.

-:**Actovation matrix**: The activation matrix visualizes the activation levels of pathways
+:**Activation matrix**: The activation matrix visualizes the activation levels of pathways
         (or pathway keywords) across multiple contrast profiles.
 This facilitates to quickly see and detect the similarities of certain pathways between contrasts.
 The size of the circles correspond to their relative activation,